top of page

 • analysis of the capital provisions.

-The risk level will adhere to the norms, standards, procedures, and criteria that are automatically validated by the OSS system.
-NIB will remain valid as long as the entrepreneur is still conducting their business/activity under the provisions of the laws.
+The risk level will be determined in accordance with norms, standards, procedures, and criteria automatically validated by the OSS system.
+The NIB will remain valid as long as the entrepreneur continues to conduct their business/activity under the provisions of the laws.

 2. NIB Revocation

-• the entrepreneur is no longer conducting its business activity that is stated in the NIB;
+• the entrepreneur is no longer engaged in the business activity stated in the NIB;

-• the entrepreneur is violating the provisions of the laws that are related to the business licensing;
+• the entrepreneur is violating provisions of the laws related to the business licensing;

 • the application of NIB revocation by the entrepreneur is accepted;